MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Summary:

-In new Outlook for Windows and web, single-clicking an empty calendar slot now allows inline appointment creation instead of a quick compose pop-up.
-Double-click behavior remains unchanged.
-Rollout starts October 2025, requires no admin action, and aims to improve user experience.
+In new Outlook for Windows and web, single-clicking an empty calendar slot will enable inline appointment creation instead of a quick compose pop-up, aligning with classic Outlook.
+Rollout starts October 2025, completing by March 2026, with no admin action required but user notification recommended.

 Details: